bloominstituteoftechnology/java-countries/README.md

 * [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
 * [ ] Create a new branch: git checkout -b <firstName-lastName>.
 * [ ] Push commits: git push origin <firstName-lastName>
-* [ ] Using the cloned repository as your working directory, create a initial application using the IntelliJ GUI interface remembering to implement the project on your newly created <firstName-lastName> branch, committing changes regularly
+* [ ] Using the cloned repository as your working directory, create an initial application using the IntelliJ GUI interface remembering to implement the project on your newly created <firstName-lastName> branch, committing changes regularly
 * [ ] Push commits: git push origin <firstName-lastName>

 ![Video on how to set up your project]()